xhedit/quantkit/README.md

 ```

 The first argument after command should be an HF repo id (mistralai/Mistral-7B-v0.1) or a local directory with model files in it already.

---hf-cache downloads the model to the HF cache and places symlinks to it in the output directory. <br/>
---no-cache downloads the model to the output directory without symlinks. <br/>
+The download command defaults to downloading into the HF cache and producing symlinks in the output dir, but there is a --no-cache option which places the model files in the output directory. <br/>

 AWQ defaults to 4 bits, group size 128, zero-point True. <br />
 GPTQ defaults are 4 bits, group size 128, activation-order False. <br />